MooersLab/talon-voice-quizzes/README.md

 A PDF version of each quiz is provided for those who are unable to run the interactive version of the quiz.

+## Features

+- randomizes questions on each run
+- reports number of correct answers
+- reports time spent on quiz

 ## Disclaimer
 This is a programming tool, not an educational tool.